 Effect of COVID-19 global pandemic.
 The COVID-19 pandemic has had an unprecedented impact on the world and the movie exhibition industry.
 The social and economic effects have been widespread.
-At various points during the pandemic, authorities around the world imposed measures intended to control the spread of COVID-19, including stay-at-home orders and restrictions on large public gatherings, which caused movie theaters in countries around the world to temporarily close.
-The repercussions of the COVID-19 global pandemic resulted in a significant impact to our customers, specifically those in the entertainment and cinema industries.
+At various points during the pandemic, authorities around the world-imposed measures intended to control the spread of COVID-19, including stay-at-home orders and restrictions on large public gatherings, which caused movie theaters in countries around the world to temporarily close.
+The repercussions of the COVID-19 global pandemic resulted in a significant impact on our customers, specifically those in the entertainment and cinema industries.
 As a result, the Company implemented various cash preservation strategies, including, but not limited to, temporary personnel and salary reductions, halting non-essential operating and capital expenditures, and negotiating modified timing and/or abatement of contractual payments with landlords and other major suppliers.

 Throughout 2020 and 2021 the theatres reopened as soon as local restrictions and the status of the COVID-19 pandemic would allow.
-As of December 31, 2023, a large majority of domestic and international theatres were open.
-The industry's recovery to historical levels of new film content, both in terms of the number of new films and box office performance, is still underway, as the industry also continues to adjust to evolving theatrical release windows, competition from streaming and other delivery platforms, supply chain delays, inflationary pressures, labor shortages, wage rate pressures and other economic factors.
+As of March 31, 2024, a large majority of domestic and international theatres were open.
+The industry's recovery to historical levels of new film content, both in terms of the number of new films and box office performance, is still underway, as the industry recovers from the 2023 SAG-AFTRA strike, evolving theatrical release windows, competition from streaming and other delivery platforms, supply chain delays, inflationary pressures, labor shortages, wage rate pressures and other economic factors.

 Based on our current estimates of recovery, we believe we have, and will generate, sufficient cash to sustain operations.
-Nonetheless, the COVID-19 pandemic has had, and continues to have, adverse effects on the Company's business, results of operations, cash flows and financial condition.
+Nonetheless, the COVID-19 pandemic and SAG-AFTRA strike has had, and continues to have, adverse effects on the Company's business, results of operations, cash flows and financial condition.